Veolia: Unpaid internships

 Veolia offered unpaid internship positions under the Irish government's JobBridge initiative.
 This scheme was opposed by left-wing political groups, who claim it amounts to free labour and can cause a claimant who refuses many such offers to fall foul of a provision in the Irish Social Welfare that allows benefits to be withdrawn from unemployed who were fired.

 Flint water crisis

 On 22 June 2016, Michigan Attorney General Bill Schuette began its first civil action in the Flint water crisis by filing suit against Veolia North America and Lockwood, Andrews & Newnam (LAN) who were hired to consult Flint water plant officials after the switch to the Flint River in April 2015.
 The lawsuit, at that time, had accused Veolia and LAN of professional negligence and public nuisance.
 Veolia was also, at that time, accused of fraud.
-Veolia called the accusations "baseless, entirely unfounded and appears to be intended to distract from the troubling and disturbing realities that have emerged as a result of this tragedy".
-And added: "In fact, when Veolia raised potential lead and copper issues, city officials and representatives told us to exclude it from our scope of work because the city and the EPA were just beginning to conduct lead and copper testing."
+Veolia disputed the allegations, stating that it had raised concerns about potential lead and copper issues during its work and that city officials had limited the scope of its involvement while separate testing was being conducted by the city and the EPA.